 The personalization loop makes certain pieces of your response non-cacheable at the CDN or reverse proxy layer:

-server-side effect and returns profile state for the current visitor.resolveOptimizedEntry()) is only cache-safe if you vary the
+performs a server-side effect and returns profile state for the current visitor.resolveOptimizedEntry()) is only cache-safe if you vary the

 cache on both the baseline entry version and a fingerprint of selectedOptimizations.
 In